The Cost of A Hysterectomy in America

 :: about ::

-35 year old Pagan female who lives in Florida with her guy and two cats, loves Disney, reads fanatically, tinkers in photography and runs her own small jewelry business.
+40 year old Pagan woman who lives in Florida with her guy and two cats, loves Disney, reads fanatically, tinkers in photography and runs her own handcrafted artisan jewelry business.

-Became the face of Healthcare Reform in America by posting the now famous "I am Obamacare" image and sharing the story of her hysterectomy at age 34.
-Now runs her own small business, PhoenixFire Designs, full-time.
+Inadvertently became the face of Healthcare Reform in America by posting the (in)famous "I am Obamacare" image and sharing the story of her hysterectomy at age 34.
+Now runs her own small business, PhoenixFire Designs, specalizing in handmade tree of life pendants, full moon tree of life necklaces, family birthstone jewelry, wire wrapped jewelry and more full-time.

 Our best friend passed away suddenly March 13, 2010.
-Three years later, it's still hard.
-The full story can be read here.Birthday Countdown
+Five years later, it's still hard.
+The full story can be read here.Hysterectomy Fund

 I have tried to turn this medical challenge into an opportunity and using this as a means to push forward with my small jewelry business and as a way to support myself again.